clearloop/zosh/docs/src/bridge/solana-to-zcash.md

 }
 ```

+1. Verify signatures of solana transactions
-1. Select all unbridged solan-to-zcash notes on chain.
+2. Select all unbridged solan-to-zcash notes on chain.
-2. Pack the transactions into an orchard bundle.
+3. Pack the transactions into an orchard bundle.
-3. Do the 2-round signature aggregation with frost via p2p.
+4. Do the 2-round signature aggregation with frost via p2p.
-4. Pack the finalized zcash transaction into a new block.
+5. Pack the finalized zcash transaction into a new block.

 > The selected validator who packs the bundle need also handle the UTXO stuff
 > on the zcash side, unspent funds will transfer back to the bridge's orchard